How to Find a Last-Minute Subletter to Take Over Your Apartment Lease

 Post it on Facebook, Twitter, and all of your social media channels to let your friends — and friends of friends — know about the opportunity.

-Someone you know may need a temporary living situation or may love your neighborhood and want to give subleasing a try.
+Someone you know may need a temporary living situation or may love your neighborhood and want to move in.
 Remember, it’s always best if you can sublet to someone you know or someone that knows someone you trust!

 If your connections aren’t able to help with any leads, cast your net a little wider.